-- 28. The transfer of business as a going concern from one taxable person to another taxable person is not treated as a supply for GST purposes.
+27. The transfer of business as a going concern from one taxable person to another taxable person is not treated as a supply for GST purposes.
 Hence, the transferor is not required to account for output tax on business assets transferred, and there is no input tax to be claimed by the transferee.
-TOGC is a facility provided for both the transferor and the transferee to alleviate cash flow problem. - 29.
-The transfer of business can be considered as a transfer of going concern if: - (a) the transferor is a taxable person; - (b) the transferee must be a taxable person or will be a taxable person immediately after the transfer of business; - (c) the transfer of business must be accompanied by a transfer of business assets and to be used in carrying on the same kind of business; and - (d) if only part of the business is transferred, then that part of the business must be capable of separate operation. - 30.
-The transferee must apply for registration within twenty eight days from the date of transfer of business.
+TOGC is a facility provided for both the transferor and the transferee to alleviate cash flow problem.

+28. The transfer of business can be considered as a transfer of going concern if:

+(a) the transferor is a taxable person;

+(b) the transferee must be a taxable person or will be a taxable person immediately after the transfer of business;

+- (c) the transfer of business must be accompanied by a transfer of business assets and to be used in carrying on the same kind of business; and - (d) if only part of the business is transferred, then that part of the business must be capable of separate operation.

+29. The transferee must apply for registration within twenty eight days from the date of transfer of business.
 Registration is required if the transferee has not registered at the time of transfer of business.
-If the transferee is already registered, he is not required to apply for a new registration and will continue with his existing GST number and just have to declare the taxable supply of the transferred business in his return. - 31.
-The effective date of TOGC registration for a transferee who is not a registered person is from the date of the transfer.
+If the transferee is already registered, he is not required to apply for a new registration and will continue with his existing GST number.
+Please refer to Guide on Transfer of Going Concern for further information.

+30. The effective date of TOGC registration for a transferee who is not a registered person is from the date of the transfer.
 The transferor must apply for deregistration if he ceases making taxable supply or ceases business after the business is being transferred.